Development Setup

 Editor Configuration

 I use a custom neovim setup with LSP, Telescope, and all the other goodies baked in.
-Uses the catppuccin color scheme.

 I’ve also written a set of vimrc’s with my favorite settings and features that one would expect from a modern editor.
 They’re meant to be dropped onto newly minted servers or containers for immediate use.